axiac/maroco/README.md

 ## Installing

-Install the package as usual, using your favorite Npm package manager, as a developer dependency (`devDependency`).
+Install the package using your favorite package manager, as a developer dependency (`devDependency`).

 <a name="howto-use"></a>